Table of Contents

 With so many Alabama residents needing disability services, it’s important to know what resources are available and how to access them.
-Alabama residents can apply for assistance with both Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+Alabama residents can apply for assistance with Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 Facts About Alabama

-Around 33% of Alabama’s population has some sort of disability.
+Around 33% of Alabama’s population has some disability.
 This is one of the highest rates in the nation.
 Of these disabled individuals, the greatest majority suffer from a mobility-related disability or a cognition-related disability such as mental illness.

-Studies show that 46% of those with a disability have obesity and 33% smoke.
+Studies show that 46% of those with a disability have obesity, and 33% smoke.
 These added health concerns make it essential that disability benefits are accessible to any person who needs them.
 Alabama spends approximately 39% of its healthcare expenditures on its disability services.

 How To Qualify for SSDI in Alabama

-Those who apply for Social Security disability benefits must meet a set of criteria laid out by the Social Security Administration (SSA).
+Those who apply for Social Security disability benefits must meet a set of criteria by the Social Security Administration (SSA).
 These requirements are the same across the country, regardless of what state you live in, though approval is determined at the state level.

 The second requirement is that your disability must be considered “severe.”
-This means that you are unable to work for at least 12 months.
+This means that you are unable to work for at least twelve months.
 Your disability should be found on this list compiled by the SSA.
 If it is not found here, you will have difficulty winning your disability insurance case.

 How To Apply for SSDI in Alabama